Acknowledgment - Notification sent from the receiver to the sender verifying the file was received and the status. See Acknowledgements Document

 Batch Processing - A type of data processing operation and data communications transmission where related transactions are grouped together and transmitted for processing, usually by the same computer and under the same application; generally regarded as non-real-time data traffic consisting of large files.

-Browser - Any client software that is used for looking at World Wide Web resources, the most famous being Netscape's Navigator and Microsoft's Internet Explorer.
+Browser - Any client software that is used for looking at World Wide Web resources.

-Business Associate - A person who performs a function or activity on behalf of a covered entity.
+Business Associate – One who performs a function or activity on behalf of a covered entity.
 It excludes a person who is part of the covered entity's workforce.

 Byte - A series of bits that represents a single character.
 Usually there are eight bits in a byte.